SSH Keys for Cluster Access

 Generate Your SSH Key

-Run this command on your local computer (not on Beehive):
+Run this command on your local computer (not on the cluster):

 When prompted: - Enter a strong passphrase (use 4+ words) - Confirm your passphrase